meilisearch/documentation/reference/features/synonyms.md

 }
 ```

-A search for "cv" would return any documents that contain the strings "Résumé", "resumé", or "resume", without being affected by case or accent marks.
+A search for "cv" would return any documents containing "cv" or "CV", in addition to any that contain "Résumé", "resumé", "resume", etc. unaffected by case or accent marks.

 ## One-way Association